Sage, leaves of grass, fresh river water. Lovely, piney bouquet.

-Like a Jack Johnson song on a lazy beach day. — a year ago
+Like a Jack Johnson song on a lazy beach day. — 2 years ago

 Do not pop and pour!
 Give this a decant.
 This has improved so much with age.
 Intense ripe cherries and smoke with a hint of vanilla and some earthy tones on the nose.
 Soft fruits and sweetness on the palette with dusty soft tannins and uplifting acidity.
-This is a very nice subtle and gentle wine. — a year ago
+This is a very nice subtle and gentle wine. — 2 years ago

 My wife’s birthday is this week, and Aubert is her favorite.
 I’d like to let the ‘17s rest a bit more, but when that’s all that is available at the house...